By Len La Rocca

 Going into the fall with increased staff, streamlined procedures and new programs, Mental Health Services looks to strengthen a welcoming foundation of support to help students cope with trauma in the future.

-Although Forest could not give specific details due to confidentiality, he helped shed some light on the future of mental health resources for students.
+Although Forest could not give specific details on the survey due to confidentiality, he helped shed some light on the future of mental health resources for students.

 “The past year was a very difficult one for the entire campus community,” Forest said.
 “Any trauma on campus reverberates throughout the TCNJ community in a myriad of ways, but when there are multiple seemingly back-to-back traumas, it amplifies the reaction significantly.”